Unity Version Control (formerly Plastic SCM) plugin for Unreal Engine

 Launch you Unreal project, click on the Source Control icon “Connect to Source”

-Then select “Plastic SCM” plugin
+Then select “Plastic SCM” (or “UnityVersionControl”) plugin

 Create a new workspace & repository directly from Unreal